- Do you organize any other tours than the Lazy Wednesday Tour?

 Lactose-free: most dishes that do not contain cheese are lactose-free

-For meat eaters: ropa vieja (a local speciality), canary goat, rabbit with sauce, chicken breast in breadcrumbs, fried pork, lasaña, morcilla, cured serrano ham, fried eggs with serrano ham, tongue with sauce (12€), sirloin steaks (14-15€)
+For meat eaters: ropa vieja (a local speciality), canary goat, crispy chicken tears, fried pork, morcilla (crispy sweet blood sausage), fried eggs with serrano ham, serrano ham and varied cheese board

 For guests staying in Maspalomas, Playa del Inglés and San Agustín: bus nr.
 30 starts from Faro Maspalomas at 7:50, it is passing Playa del Inglés 7:55-8:00 and San Agustín at 8:05.
 This bus should be at San Telmo Bus Station at around 8:50.
 In the afternoon we can drop you off by Faro Maspalomas, Parque Tropical (Playa de Inglés) or San Agustín.